 I have tried that before but it just grows back the next day”.
 This is why there are steps 2 and 3.

-Once most of the cyanobacteria have been removed, you will want to use a cyanobacteria remover product.
+Step 2: Use a Cyanobacteria Remover Once most of the cyanobacteria have been removed, you will want to use a cyanobacteria remover product.
 There are multiple different manufacturers of cyanobacteria remover products.
-UltraLife has
+We carry Boyd’s

 All of these products are essentially mild antibiotics that will kill the cyanobacteria but will inevitably also kill some beneficial bacteria in the aquarium.
 Because of this we only recommend using one of these cyanobacteria removers if your problem is very bad.
 To use the product, start by removing all chemical filtration, and turning off UV sterilizers, protein skimmers, and ozone generators.
 Then add the manufacturer's recommended amount of the product and leave it in the aquarium for two days.
 After two days do a partial water change and resume your normal filtration.

-Step 3: Add Beneficial Bacteria BackAt this point, your tank should look free of cyanobacteria but there is certainly a small amount of cyanobacteria lurking deep in the rockwork and substrate of your aquarium.
+Step 3: Add Beneficial Bacteria BackAt this point, your tank should look free of cyanobacteria, but there is certainly a small amount of cyanobacteria lurking deep in the rockwork and substrate of your aquarium.
 We want to make sure that it does not come back.
 Since the beneficial bacteria have also been beaten back by the treatment, you'll want to add them back in to give them a leg up on the cyanobacteria.
 You'll want the beneficial bacteria to win the recolonization battle.
 To do this, add a bottled bacteria product such as

 Microbacter7.
 We recommend purchasing a bottle and adding the manufacturer's recommended daily dose until the bottle is gone.
 After this keep practicing the cyanobacteria prevention techniques to keep the cyanobacteria from coming back.